 Prologue Part Two - The Capture

-Even when sheltered under the wings of their creators, mankind had become accustomed to one, universal truth - nothing lasts forever.
+9:04 AMEven when sheltered under the wings of their creators, mankind had become accustomed to one, universal truth - nothing lasts forever.
 For Ginny, her end would come quicker than she had expected.

-Laetitia was no stranger to the Iterum residence.
+As the Goddess of Happiness, Laetitia was no stranger to the Iterum residence.

 Despite the changes in world order, never once had Ginny's optimism faltered.
 Laetitia knew less of her husband, who remained unwaveringly solemn, but knew that the two lived together in a secluded cottage.
 It was pieced together by scraps of the old world and the husband's craftsmanship, and the two lived comfortably in harmony with nature.
 But for the small river, heavy rocks and mountains surrounded their homebase and served to isolate them from outer nonsense.
 Two years since the fall of the Goddesses had given the two just enough time to adjust.
 And that was about to change.